mobydeck/ssh2incus/README.md

 _β (beta)_

-`ssh2incus` provides a full-featured SSH server that connects directly to [Incus](https://linuxcontainers.org/incus/introduction/) containers and virtual machines.
-It runs on the Incus host and intelligently routes incoming SSH connections to the appropriate instances using the Incus API, eliminating the need to run SSH servers inside your instances.
+`ssh2incus` provides a full-featured SSH server that connects directly to [Incus](https://linuxcontainers.org/incus/) containers and virtual machines.
+It runs on the Incus host and intelligently routes incoming SSH connections to the appropriate instances using the Incus API, eliminating the need to run SSH servers inside the instances.

 ## Features

 ### Core Features

-- **Authentication**: Uses existing host OS SSH keys via `authorized_keys`
+- **Authentication**: Uses existing host ssh keys by default or, additionally, ssh keys inside instances (`--inauth`)
-- **No-Auth Mode**: Optional authentication-free mode for local and development environments
+- **No-Auth Mode**: Optional authentication-free mode for local and development environments (`--noauth`)
+- **Multiple Remotes**: Connect to any remote from `incus remote list`
 - **Terminal Support**: Full PTY (terminal) mode and remote command execution
 - **File Transfer**: Complete SCP and SFTP support with integrated SFTP server
 - **Port Forwarding**: